 - Beware of Sandworms File — DOWNLOAD

 First thing first, let’s talk rugs.
-I buy all of my plain rugs from IKEA.
+I buy all of my plain rugs from IKEA and decor them according to the tips given by Just DIY Decor.
 They are WAY more affordable than if you buy them off of Amazon or even from craft stores.
 IKEA sells their plain coir rugs in two sizes.
 To fit my porch, I chose the smaller size which is roughly 23.5 inches wide by 15.5 inches tall.

 To start, download the file(s) found in the list above and cut them out using your Cricut Explore Air II (or by hand).